 Accessible Streets Streets designed to improve safety for footpath users, encourage active modes of transport, and support the creation of more liveable and vibrant towns and cities.
 Active modes Forms of transport that involve physical exercise - for example walking and cycling.
 Amenity As defined in the Resource Management Act 1991.
 Blue-green network / environment An overlay of the current and envisioned blue- green spatial framework that incorporates the linkages between the maunga (mountains), ngāhere (forests), awa (waterways), tāhuna (estuaries) and moana (harbours and ocean).
 Brownfield Development that occurs on existing urban land that has already been developed.
 Business land Land used for commercial or industrial activities.
 Catchment management plan A plan which manages water resources and land use on a catchment scale.
 City Centre Areas used predominantly for a broad range of commercial, community, recreational and residential activities.
 The zone is the main centre for the district or region.
 For this Strategy the City Centre refers to the Tauranga City Centre.
 Commercial Land that is predominantly used for office, retail and services.
 Connected Centres The preferred spatial scenario that underpins the SmartGrowth Strategy.
 This is set out in detail in the UFTI Final Report and supporting documents.

-Four well-beings Refers to the four aspects of community well-being: environment, social, cultural and economic.
+Environmental limit The level of some environmental pressure, indicator of environmental state or benefit derived from the natural resource system, beyond which conditions are deemed to be unacceptable in some way.
+Four wellbeings Refers to the four aspects of community wellbeing: environment, social, cultural and economic.
 Frequent public transport system High frequency, high-capacity public transport service with frequent stops and prioritisation elements.
 Greenfield Sub-division and/or housing development of previously undeveloped rural land.
 Growth management Refers to planning techniques to ensure that as the population grows there is a land use and infrastructure plan in place.
 It can also involve an analysis of physical and environmental factors together with economic, cultural and social factors which directly impact on land use planning. Нарū Sub-tribe, usually containing a number of whānau with a common ancestor Hapū /iwi management plan A plan relating to the development and protection of resources of significance to a hapū or iwi.
 Industrial Land that is predominantly used for manufacturing, servicing and distribution activities It may include retail which services the needs of the specific industrial business land area.
-Infrastructure All permanent installations of the sub-region and includes pipe, cable/wire, roading, electricity generation, waste management, open space and community facilities contributed to and accessible to the community.
-Intensification An increase in the density (of dwellings, activity units, population, employment etc) over the current density of a given area. lwi This term refers to a Māori tribe.
-Iwi usually contain a number of hapū with a common ancestor.